canonical/jaas-documentation/how-to/deploy_jimm_k8s.rst

 ``kubectl get nodes``

-and if that works add the kubernetes cluster as a cloud to your juju client:
+and if that works add the Kubernetes cluster as a cloud to your juju client:

 ``juju add-k8s myk8s``